 Research has found that fibromyalgia actually amplifies the painful sensations by affecting the way your brain processes pain signals.
 In other words, what you may feel as painful, other people would not feel as painful and would just feel as pressure or other non-painful stimulus.

-Now, statistically speaking, women are much more likely to develop fibromyalgia than men and it is through research and development of new medications as well as learning how the medications that we have are affecting fibromyalgia-type symptoms that we are now understanding the process of fibromyalgia as well as learning how to treat it.
+Now, statistically speaking, women are much more likely to develop fibromyalgia than men.
+And it is through research and development of new medications, as well as learning how the medications that we have are affecting fibromyalgia-type symptoms, that we are now understanding the process of fibromyalgia as well as learning how to treat it.

-The pain associated with fibromyalgia is often described as a constant dull ache, typically it arises from muscles or muscles and connective tissues, but many times it is difficult to decipher one from another.
+The pain associated with fibromyalgia often is described as a constant dull ache.
+Typically it arises from muscles or muscles and connective tissues, but a lot of the times it is difficult to decipher one from another.
 To be considered widespread, as it usually is in fibromyalgia, the pain must occur on both sides of the body and it should be above and below the waist.

 Fibromyalgia itself comes with constellation of other symptoms and other effects on the body.
-For instance, one of the big additional symptoms that most people complain about is fatigue and sleep disturbances.
-So people with fibromyalgia often will wake tired even though they report sleeping for a long period of time, in fact some report sleeping for a longer period of time.
-Sometimes, however, if the pain gets to be more severe, the sleep is disrupted by pain and that, of course, causes more fatigue and more amplification of pain.
-Many patients with fibromyalgia actually have sleep disorders such as restless leg syndrome or sleep apnea that can also worsen symptoms.
+For instance, one of the big, big additional symptoms that most people complain about is fatigue and sleep disturbances.
+So people with fibromyalgia often awake tired, even though they report sleeping for a long period of time.
+In fact some report sleeping for a longer period of time.
+Sometimes, however, if the pain gets to be more severe, the sleep is disrupted by pain and, of course, that causes more fatigue and more amplification of pain.
+Many patients with fibromyalgia actually have sleep disorders, such as restless leg syndrome, sleep apnea, that can also worsen symptoms.

 Now, there isn't a clear understanding of what causes fibromyalgia, but there is a very good understanding of how fibromyalgia works and how to actually treat fibromyalgia.
-What we do know is that there are several things that affect fibromyalgia onset.
+What we do know is that there are several things that actually affect fibromyalgia onset.
 Part of it is genetics.
 It seems that fibromyalgia tends to run in the families, so there are bound to be certain genetic mutations, perhaps, that are transmitted within a family.
-Infections or trauma - some illnesses can appear to trigger or aggravate fibromyalgia.
+Infections or trauma.
+Some illnesses can appear to trigger or aggravate fibromyalgia.
 And, as I mentioned before, physical or emotional trauma can cause similar symptoms to post-traumatic stress disorder and can trigger fibromyalgia.